 Q7.
 Why do some projects fail?
 What can you do to prevent the failure of a project?

-Miscommunication and improper resources allocation are some of the common reasons why projects fail.
-Describe how you will plan and maintain the project so that you can prevent its failure.
+Miscommunication and improper resource allocation are some of the common reasons why projects fail.
+Through this question, you must describe how you will plan and maintain the project so that you can prevent its failure.

 Q8.
 How will you plan a project?

 There are various steps involved in planning a project.
 The first step is feasibility which is to determine if the project is viable, the next step is to plan how the project will progress which includes setting targets, the third step is to allocate resources and distribute responsibilities and the final step is to make plans for the deadlines to be met.

 Q9.
 How many phases are there in planning a project?

 There are three phases involved in planning a project – 1) understanding project requirements, 2) planning and timeline development, and 3) implementation.

 Q10.
 How will you handle conflicts within the team?